allegro/allegro.tech/_posts/2019-05-09-hermes-1-released.md

     * 99p: 10kB
 * 800 topics and 1300 subscriptions

 Beside the main cluster we also have two additional.
-One of them consists of just the consumers module that is used for sending messages via HTTP to subscribers (Hermes was not used for publishing the messages to Kafka).

 We have been running Hermes in production constantly since 2014.
 During this, time we had several major datacenter breakdowns but Hermes remained available to all its clients, because its spread on many nodes and supports multiple DCs.